mkmark/x4-notes/README.md

 | 9  | 1.054595 | 19 | 1.127048 | 29 | 1.204479 | 39 | 1.28723  |
 | 10 | 1.061625 | 20 | 1.134562 | 30 | 1.212509 | 40 | 1.295812 |

-So, a proper investiment plan would be to put only a fraction of your total cash as your initial flown cash, then act according to the strategy.
+So, a proper investment plan would be to put only a fraction of your total cash as your initial flown cash, then act according to the strategy.
 How much?
 Depends on how much risk you want to take.
-To prepare a streak of 10, 20, 30, 40 failed investiments, with the probability of 0.3487, 0.1216 (me right here), 0.0424, 0.0148 accordingly, the additional 1.031, 2.132, 3.309, 4.567 unit of cash should be frozen somewhere.
+To prepare a streak of 10, 20, 30, 40 failed investments, with the probability of 0.3487, 0.1216 (me right here), 0.0424, 0.0148 accordingly, the additional 1.031, 2.132, 3.309, 4.567 unit of cash should be frozen somewhere.
 Note this does not take your passive income into consideration.

-Say you want a 87.85% secure investment (20 fail chances), you need to put 1/(1+2.132) total cash in the account, then before getting next investment offer, refill the account to next status.
+Say you want a 87.85% secure investment (20 fail chances), you need to put 1/(1+2.132) total cash in the account, then before getting the next investment offer, refill the account to the next status.

-Once you make a successful investiment, the entire strategy is reset and you'll snowball exponentially.
+Once you make a successful investment, the entire strategy is reset and you'll snowball exponentially.

-This is meant to be an interesting mechainic, as credits have almost no usage in late game, for example when you are terraforming (unless you actually rushed here for this start-up funding like me... good luck).
+This is meant to be an interesting mechanism, as credits have almost no usage in late game, for example when you are terraforming (unless you actually rushed here for this start-up funding like me... good luck).

-On the other hand, save spam should work, but in a special way.
-According to some speculation and my own observation, the consecutive results may be only updated after a success mission.
-This seems to be some deliberate anti save-spam mechanic, at least it makes sure you cannot have a success every time.
-So save spam (before getting the offer) but use very little account money, and revert to the latest save when the result is a success and put all you have in your own accont.
+On the other hand, saving spam should work, but in a special way.
+According to some speculation and my own observation, the consecutive results may be only updated after a successful mission.
+This seems to be some deliberate anti-save-spam mechanic, at least it makes sure you cannot have a success every time.
+So save spam (before getting the offer) but use very little account money, and revert to the latest save when the result is a success and put all you have in your own account.

 I succeeded on the 22nd trial.